Calling all alumni!

 Lorna lives at the Grand Canyon with her park ranger husband Peter and young son Hazard.
 She has owned a clothing and accessories line for eleven years, www.fancyponyland.com, and is opening a new store in Marfa, TX soon.
 Lorna is involved with The Grand Canyon Artist-in-Residence program, finds stray moments for making art, and will have a show in Seattle in September.
 She gives the occasional Tiny Grant through a philanthropic project born of her idea and resulting in the Tiny Foundation, at www.tinyfoundation.org.
 Lorna enjoys walking in the woods, cross-country skiing, and keeping up with Hazard.

 Luc Rosenthal (Class of 2003)

 Luc is spending a semester abroad in London immersed in the world of Shakespeare at the Royal Academy of Dramatic Art.
-Luc gained access to the program through a sponsorship by New York University and was one of eight non-NYU student accepted.
-He is enrolled full time for five months, and is pretty thrilled to be learning Shakespeare in England.
+Luc gained access to the program through a sponsorship by New York University and was one of eight non-NYU students accepted.
+He is enrolled full time for five months and is pretty thrilled to be learning Shakespeare in England.

 Patrick Wauters (Class of 2000)